Our official guidelines for whistleblowing

 - A deliberate attempt to conceal any of the above

-The Act does not cover volunteers, but Girlguiding’s Policy does cover volunteers and aims to provide similar protection as the Act.
+The Act does not cover volunteers, but Girlguiding’s policy does cover volunteers and aims to provide similar protection as the Act.

-What does the Girlguiding Whistleblowing Policy NOT cover?
+What does the Girlguiding whistleblowing policy not cover?

-- Complaints: A complaint is an expression of your dissatisfaction which calls for a response.
-If you want to make a complaint about Girlguiding you should use our Complaints Policy.
+Complaints - A complaint is an expression of your dissatisfaction which calls for a response.
+If you want to make a complaint about Girlguiding you should use our complaints policy.

-When should I use the Girlguiding Whistleblowing Policy?
+When should I use the whistleblowing policy?

-Girlguiding encourages you to raise your concerns as soon as you have them rather than wait for proof, so we can look into things straight away.
+We encourage you to raise your concerns as soon as you have them rather than wait for proof, so we can look into things straight away.

 Can I keep my whistleblowing confidential?

-However Girlguiding does encourage you to put your name to your concern because proper investigation may be more difficult or impossible if we can’t get further information from you.
+We also treat your concerns in confidence and where possible Girlguiding will not reveal your identity if you wish.
+However, Girlguiding does encourage you to put your name to your concern because proper investigation may be more difficult or impossible if we can’t get further information from you.
 It is also more difficult to establish whether your allegations are credible.